syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Sets the Size text for dialog popup.
+Sets the upload file Size (header text) to the dialog popup.